jisc-services/Public-Documentation/PublicationsRouter/v2/oai-pmh/VERBS.md

-# PubRouter's implementation of OAI-PMH Verbs
+# OAI-PMH Verbs implemented by PubRouter

 This document describes the various [OAI-PMH](http://www.openarchives.org/OAI/openarchivesprotocol.html) verbs and their interpretation by PubRouter.